 The new version is stronger, faster and more robust than before.
 It's also extremely mobile-friendly so their engineers can login from any where, using any device, view the list of available spare parts and pick the ones they need.
 It's really very easy.

-I've started building a new version using the Laravel framework which will incorporate more advanced coding standards, testing features and better version control.
+I've started building an online version for companies to use for free.
+This version will use the CodeIgniter framework and will allow users to signup and begin using the service without charge.
 Please let me know if you would like to be informed about progress on this project.

 If you're looking for an experienced web developer to join your project, or if something on this site has taken your interest, please get in touch.
 It costs nothing to talk and who knows, it might be the best thing you do today.